explorador/sketch-copy-text-only/README.md

 # sketch-copy-text-only
-Sketch plugin to copy only the text from selected arboard(s) or layer(s)
+Sketch plugin to copy only the text from selected artboard(s) or layer(s)